 Does Barebells have seed oils?

-Yes, Barebells contains vegetable oils including palm oil and shea oil (specific oils may vary by region and flavor).
+Yes, Barebells contains sunflower oil (a seed oil) on the US Cookies & Cream label; specific oils may vary by flavor and region.
 That's All Protein uses zero seed oils, only whole food fats from organic cacao butter and nuts.

 What is a healthy alternative to Barebells?